-- an unboxed integer; - a pointer to a block inside the heap (such as the blocks allocated through one of the caml\alloc\\ functions below); - a pointer to an object outside the heap (e.g., a pointer to a block allocated by malloc, or to a C variable).
+- an unboxed integer; - or a pointer to a block inside the heap, allocated through one of the caml\alloc\\ functions described in section 18.4.4.

-20.2.1 Integer values
+18.2.1 Integer values

 Integer values encode 63-bit signed integers (31-bit on 32-bit architectures).
 They are unboxed (unallocated).